department-of-veterans-affairs/va.gov-team/products/content-localization/Research/multilingual-research-2021/research-plan.md

 #### 1. Primary criteria / Must have

-- Participants must be a Veteran or must be actively helping a Veteran.
+- Participants must be a Veteran or the family member or family caregiver of a Veteran.

 - Participants must speak Spanish.